About Crossroads

 2011

-Crossroads Safehouse opened its new 104-bed safehouse to provide shelter and services to area victims of domestic violence.
+Crossroads Safehouse opened its renovated safehouse to provide shelter and services to area victims of domestic violence.

 2020